Paul Juda: 2016–17

-Juda competed at the 2016 Junior Olympic National Championships, where he won gold on floor exercise, and silver on parallel bars and high bar.
+Juda competed at the 2016 Junior Olympic National Championships, where he won gold in the floor exercise and silver in parallel bars and horizontal bar.
 In May 2017, he competed at the 2017 Junior Olympic National Championships where he won gold in the all-around.
 In August 2017, he competed at the 2017 U.S. National Gymnastics Championships in the junior division, where he won a silver medal in the all-around and on still rings and parallel bars.

 2018–19

-He competed at the 2018 Winter Cup in the junior division, where he won gold on floor exercise and silver on still rings and parallel bars.
+He competed at the 2018 Winter Cup in the junior division.
+He won gold on floor exercise and silver on still rings and parallel bars.
 In August 2018, he competed at the 2018 U.S. National Gymnastics Championships at the junior division, where he won gold on still rings, sixth on pommel horse, and sixth on floor exercise.
 In August 2019, he competed at the 2019 U.S. National Gymnastics Championships, where he won bronze on horizontal bar, and compiled a score of 159.850 to place 13th.
 Following his performance at the competition, he was named to the United States men's national junior gymnastics team.

 Senior

 2020

-In February 2020, he competed at the 2020 Winter Cup, where he won bronze on horizontal bars, tied for fifth on floor exercise, and eighth in all-around (81.650).
+In February 2020, Juda competed at the 2020 Winter Cup, where he won bronze on horizontal bars, tied for fifth on floor exercise, and eighth in all-around (81.650).
 Following his outstanding performance at the Winter Cup, he was named to the United States men's national gymnastics team.
-At just 19 years old, he became the national team's youngest member.
+At 19 years old, he became the national team's youngest member.

 In November 2020, he competed at the 2020 Friendship and Solidarity Competition where he won a gold medal with Team Solidarity.
-On individual events, he scored a 14.40 on vault, a 13.80 on floor exercise, a 13.40 on pommel horse, a 13.00 on still rings, a 13.20 on parallel bars and an 11.50 on high bar.
+On individual events, he scored a 14.40 on vault, a 13.80 on floor exercise, a 13.40 on pommel horse, a 13.00 on still rings, a 13.20 on parallel bars and an 11.50 on horizontal bar.
 The event served as Juda's first senior-level international competition.

 Juda began competing for the Michigan Wolverines men's gymnastics team in 2020.
-During a season that was shortened due to the COVID-19 pandemic, he was named Big Ten Gymnast of the Week once, Big Ten Freshman of the Week twice and CGA Gymnast of the Week and CGA Gymnast Freshman of the Week once.
-He recorded a 15.000 on high bar for his season high, the third-highest score in the NCAA.
-He captured eight individual event titles, including three on high bar, and earned CGA All-America honors on high bar after leading the nation with an average score of 14.083.
-He finished the season ranked No. 6 in the NCAA in the all-around with an average of 79.750.
+During a season that was shortened due to the COVID-19 pandemic, he was named Big Ten Gymnast of the Week once, Big Ten Freshman of the Week twice, and CGA Gymnast of the Week and CGA Gymnast Freshman of the Week once.
+He recorded a 15.000 on horizontal bar for his season high, the third-highest score in the NCAA.
+He captured eight individual event titles, including three on the horizontal bar, and earned CGA All-America honors on the horizontal bar after leading the nation with an average score of 14.083.
+He finished the season ranked No. 6 in the NCAA in the all-around, averaging a 79.750 score.
 Following the season, he was named Big Ten Conference Freshman of the Year.